 From 1 July 2010 the Government Information (Public Access) Act 2009 (GIPA Act) replaced the Freedom of Information Act 1989 (FOI Act).
 The GIPA Act is designed to promote a fair, transparent and open government for the people of New South Wales.
-The Department of Family and Community Services (FACS) as an agency is required to publish as much information as possible, and respond to other requests for information.

 This policy sets out how FACS complies with its obligations, and how a member of the public may exercise the right of access to information held by the Government under the GIPA Act.

 The GIPA Act specifies information that must be disclosed on an agency’s website, or otherwise made available free of charge.
 The GIPA Act also encourages publication of other information that may be of interest to the public.
 This information will be available free of charge, or at the lowest possible cost to persons seeking such information.